The depravity of Chinese tradition under Rousseau's lens

 Believing that one can design reproduction better than nature:

-Result: severe overpopulation throughout history after many, many cycles of intense reproduction (until land cannot support it) and immigration.
+Result: severe overpopulation throughout history (until 2000 or maybe 2010) fter many, many cycles of intense reproduction (until land cannot support it) and immigration.

 Cultural racism: